 and the morning star

 We get the English word “phosphorus” from the Greek term for “morning star.”
 Literally, “morning star” means light-bringer or light-bearer.
 The “morning star” bears and gives light.
-The eye gives light to the mind.
-The morning star is conspicuous and thus illumines our minds.
-Until Jesus comes again, darkness will prevail.
+The eye provides light to the mind.
+The morning star is conspicuous and thus illuminates our minds.
+“Morning star” then refers to the day Christ comes again.
+Until Jesus comes again, darkness will prevail on Earth.
+Peter’s audience needed to heed the Old Testament scriptures, which predict the return of Christ.

 rises in your hearts

 “Rises” comes from two Greek words: through and shine.
-Thus, “rises” means to shine through with special reference to the dawn.
+Thus, “rises” means to shine through with particular reference to the dawn.
 This is the breaking of daylight upon the darkness of the night.
-When Jesus comes, He will break into the darkness of this world.
-He will break through time and space.
-It will be light when Jesus comes.
+When Jesus comes, He will break into the darkness of the night of this world.
+This will be a breakthrough in time and space.
+It will be a manifestation of the light of truth when Jesus comes.

-We have enough of God’s Word to thoroughly love the Lord Jesus.
+We have enough of God’s Word to love the Lord Jesus thoroughly.

+Truth is more of a reality than experience.
 Peter lived with Jesus for three years.
-Jesus rebuked, corrected and commended Peter during that period.
-Yet, Jesus became more real to Peter because of Peter’s personal experience with Him.
+Jesus rebuked, corrected, and commended Peter over that period.
+Yet, Jesus became more real to Peter in knowing the truth than in Peter’s personal experience with Him.
+That heads some of us off at the maudlin pass!

-But do not say “If I lived when Jesus lived I would love Him better.
-I would not have done some of the dumb things spiritually that I have done.”
-Because you would not be any different than you are right now.
+Some say, “If I lived when Jesus lived, I would love Him better.
+I would not have done some of the dumb spiritual things I have done.”
+Malarkey!
+You would not be any different than you are right now.
 You have enough of the Word to love Him thoroughly.
-You would be no different than you are right now.
+You would be no other than you are right now.